jgoalby/jgoalby.github.io/_articles/vscodeipad.md

 # GitHub.dev vs Codespaces

 VScode can run on an iPad in 2 different ways.
 GitHub.dev and Codespaces.
-GitHub.dev is lightweight and free and therefore somewhat limited in features.
+GitHub.dev is lightweight and free and somewhat limited in features.
 Codespaces is more capable as it runs in a VM and costs money for compute and storage.

 ## Codespaces features not available in GitHub.dev

 - Debug and run code
 - Terminal
 - Copilot extension can be used
+- Full intellisense
 - Can use linting based on install packages

 # Adding VSCode to your iPad homescreen